Article published on the 9th of February, 2022.

 We can now try making a new Contact entity.
 In this case call the new contact entity Edward Dean, and we will set the parent to be a Company called "Company 001":

-Note that the following dialogue shows the item's properties using WorkPoint Express.
-If you do not see the same type of dialogue when opening the properties of an item, you can enable it by opening the WorkPoint Express settings -> System -> Prefered Dialogs -> Set "Default entity property dialog" to "Express".
+Note that the following dialogue shows the Create Item dialog using WorkPoint Express.
+If you do not see the same type of dialogue when opening the properties of an item, you can enable it by opening the WorkPoint Express settings -> System -> Prefered Dialogs -> Set "Default create entity dialog" to "Express".

 - In the "Create Item" dialogue in WorkPoint Express, we provide the name "Edward Dean" for the new Contact.